Mother’s Day is upon us. Being a mom is one of my biggest life blessings. How sweet to celebrate such a special day with my own little ones!

 ~A Mother's Day Craft~

-I also could not resist this cute, Mother’s Day, homeschool art opportunity.
+I also could not resist sharing this cute Mother’s Day homeschool-art opportunity.

-We got this sweet stepping stone, painting kit from Aldi for $4.99 (we love Aldi).
+We got this sweet stepping stone (painting) kit from Aldi for $4.99.
+Bargain!
+(We love Aldi!)
 If you never visit Aldi’s weekly isle of fabulous finds-you really should start.
-I don’t think you will be disappointed, and you will be hard pressed not to find something wonderfully useful- and, for a great price.
-Bargain!
+I don’t think you will be disappointed, and you will be hard pressed not to find something wonderfully useful.
+And all for a great price.

 The children and I enjoyed painting this sweet stepping stone together outside.